SIZE:

 Harmful species?

-In the Great Lakes, the alewife once considered a nuisance, led to the introduction of coho salmon to control it.
-This in turn stimulated sport salmon fishing.
+In the Great Lakes, the alewife, once considered a nuisance, led to the introduction of coho salmon to control it.
+This, in turn, stimulated sport salmon fishing.

-Management of the type of the fishing effort :
+Management of the type of fishing effort:

 - Specified fishing seasons